Lataif-e-Sitta: Sirr (Secret) or Sirr (Laṭā’if)

-Laṭāʾif and the Jism Latif
+Laṭāʾif and the Jism Laṭīf

-The integration of the laṭāʾif into Qalb (Heart) is understood by Sufism to also represent the development of a corresponding subtle body known, in some traditions, as the "Jism Latif".
+The realization of the Laṭāʾif in Qalb (Heart) is understood by Sufism to also represent the potential development of a corresponding subtle body in human beings, known in some traditions as the "Jism Laṭīf".

-Whereas Qalb (Heart) emphasizes the psycho-physiological functions of the laṭāʾif, the Jism Latif emphasizes their underlying spiritual substance and persistent spiritual Presence (“Ḥuḍur”).
+The Jism Laṭīf is the underlying spiritual substance and persistent spiritual Presence (“Ḥuḍur”) possible for humans.

-The Jism Latif is said to exist in one of ten forms, corresponding to the level of spiritual development an individual has undergone in life.
+It is said to exist in one of ten forms, corresponding to the level of spiritual development an individual has undergone in life.
 As such, it is also the corresponding level at which a human being survives physical death.

 See also: "Disambiguation: Qalab or Sultan al-Azkar".

 Qalab or Sultan al-Azkar

-The laṭīfa named “Qalab” in the Kubrawi tradition is equivalent to the laṭīfa named “Sulṭan al-Azkar” (“King of Zikrs”) in the Naqshbandi (Awaisi) tradition.
-Traditions that recognize this laṭīfa consider its realization to be the realization of a subtle body.
+The Laṭīfa named “Qalab” in the Kubrawi tradition is equivalent to the Laṭīfa named “Sulṭan al-Azkar” (“King of Zikrs”) in the Naqshbandi (Awaisi) tradition.
+Traditions that recognize this Laṭīfa consider its realization to be the realization of a subtle body.
 (See also "Disambiguation: Laṭāʾif and the Jism Latif").

-Some (like the Kubrawi) consider Qalab to be a preliminary realization of the subtle body and therefore the first laṭīfa to be activated in spiritual practise.
-In this perspective, the realization of subsequent laṭāʾif is considered to be a refinement and differentiation of the subtle body.
+Some (like the Kubrawi) consider Qalab to be a preliminary realization of the subtle body and therefore the first Laṭīfa to be activated in spiritual practise.
+In this perspective, the realization of subsequent Laṭāʾif is considered to be a development, refinement, or differentiation of the subtle body.